chand1012/Discord-Quick-Meme/README.md

 Icon by [sandiskplayer34](https://www.deviantart.com/sandiskplayer34) on [DeviantArt](https://www.deviantart.com/sandiskplayer34/art/Reddit-App-Icon-537731823).

 ### To Do
+- redo this thing in GoLang
-- need to add temporary post blacklist on a per channel basis (using a dictionary will get RAM intensive, maybe a JSON or database)
+- need to add temporary post blacklist on a per channel basis (using a dictionary will get RAM intensive, maybe a ~~JSON or~~ database)
 - get more users